Know in one minute about Tamarind benefits

 8. Treat diabetes

 Tamarind seed ingestion helps to reduce blood sugar levels.
-Also, the continued intake of this seed extracts for long-term restores the enzymes to a normal level that causes diabetes (13).
+Also, the continued intake of these seed extracts for the long term restores the enzymes to a normal level that causes diabetes (13).
 Furthermore, tamarind seed also helps to treat metabolic syndrome due to its improved insulin action (14).

 9. Antioxidant properties